You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Quelbe was Reginald’s introduction to improvised music.
 One of his favorite Quelbe songs, Queen Mary, has a powerful message set to syncopated rhythm.
 This song sets the tone for his mission as a musician - to inspire change with music.

 With cultural heritage at the forefront and social justice as the message, this passionate performer has “a deep-seated knowledge of Caribbean music and culture which has settled into his jazz trombone playing” (NPR Music).

-Recently, Cyntje released his sophomore album simply titled ‘Love’ (July 2013).
+In 2013, Cyntje released his sophomore album simply titled Love.
 The Washington City Paper said Love “is thoughtful and surpassingly gorgeous.”
+After debuting at #3 on the CMJ Jazz chart, Love made it to #10 on the CMJ Top 40 Jazz Chart.
 The album is a tribute to the human spirit.